hwilli08/Analysis-of-Incarceration-in-New-York-State/readme.md

 - [NYS Civil Boundaries](https://data.gis.ny.gov/datasets/sharegisny::nys-civil-boundaries/explore?layer=2&location=42.846702%2C-78.687173%2C7.82&showTable=true)

 By providing detailed geographical boundaries of administrative units such as counties, cities, towns, and villages within New York State, this dataset enables the creation of accurate and informative choropleth maps that depict various socio-demographic characteristics, including the distribution of incarcerated individuals by indicting county.
 Choropleth maps created using this dataset allow for the visualization of regional disparities in incarceration rates.
+It is filed under the 'CHOROPLETH' folder in this repository directory.

 - [Professor Wilcoxen's ChatGPT Crime Sorting Script] (INSERT HERE?)

 This Python script, created by Prof. Wilcoxen, sorts through the total_crime_counts.csv file generated from step 7a of the analysis and categorizes each crime entry into a specific category.
 The resulting CSV file, named `Prof_Wilcoxen_GPT.csv`, provides a structured classification of crimes, facilitating further analysis and visualization of crime statistics.
+It is filed under the 'CRIMES' folder in this repository directory.

 ## Instructions
 Download the required libraries (pandas, matplotlib, seaborn, and tabulate).